yahaa/ask/README.md

 $ ask "Are you here?"
+Q: Are you here?
-Yes, I am here.
-How may I assist you?
+A: Yes, I am here.
+How can I assist you?

+$ ask "Are you here?" -t zh
+Q: Please help me translate this sentence 'Are you here?' to zh
+A: 你在这里吗？(nǐ zài zhèlǐ ma?)

+$ ask "Are you here?" -p
+Q: Please help me polish this sentence 'Are you here?'
+A: Is it safe to assume that you are present in this location?

 ```

 ## Help?